 Over on the east side of St. Tammany Parish, in the Slidell and Pearl River area, there are several operators that conduct tours in flat bottomed boats of the Honey Island Swamp, with entertaining captains who double as naturalists and give insight into the ecosystem and the flora and fauna that live there.
 The Honey Island Swamp tours are a great way to see alligators in the wild, as well as boar, raccoons, and numerous bird species.
 Insta-gator Ranch and Hatchery in Covington is a working alligator ranch where you can touch, hold, even hatch (during hatching season) alligators and learn about the alligator industry and the iconic Louisiana reptile.
 Global Wildlife Center in Folsom is home to thousands of free-roaming animals from all over the world, and families love to take the safari tours where they can feed the animals and learn about their habits and habitat.
 Wiggling a camel’s hump and getting eye to eye with giraffes are amazing experiences.
-The wild and wacky Abita Mystery House in Abita Springs is an eccentric collection of outsider art, dioramas, animals like Buford the Bassigator and Darrel the Dogigator, and kids love to marvel at its wackiness.
+America's oldest sightseeing carriage company, Royal Carriages, has expanded to Downtown Covington, offering 30- and 60-minute mule-drawn carriage ride tours of the charming historic St. John’s District.

 Shoppers love browsing through antiques and boutiques in the historic districts of Slidell and Covington, or down Girod Street in Old Mandeville.
-The Northshore is an artist’s haven, and there are plenty of galleries showcasing local art.
-Many art markets are held throughout the year in Northshore towns and communities.
+You are sure to find many treasures.
+The Northshore is an artist’s haven, and there are plenty of galleries showcasing local art, including Marianne Angeli Rodriquez Gallery and SALADINO gallery.
+Many art, farmers and makers markets are held throughout the year in Northshore towns and communities.

 The sweet sounds of music abound on the Northshore.
-The community trailheads in Mandeville and Covington are host to many concert series in the fall and spring, as is Pontchartrain Vineyards, Columbia Street Landing, and Heritage Park in Slidell.
+The community trailheads in Mandeville and Covington are host to many concert series in the fall and spring, as is Wild Bush Farm + Vineyard, Columbia Street Landing, and Heritage Park in Slidell.
 The Dew Drop Jazz Hall, built in 1895, is the oldest unaltered jazz hall in the world, and guarded by ancient moss-draped oak trees not far from Mandeville’s lakefront.
-The Abita Opry plays Louisiana roots music at the town hall; its wooden floors and pecky cypress-lined walls create an acoustically satisfying setting.
+The Abita Springs Opry plays Louisiana roots music at the town hall; its wooden floors and pecky cypress-lined walls create an acoustically satisfying setting.